62832/AppliedE/README.md

 ![EMC module crafting recipe](img/module2.png)

 Multiple modules may be placed down on one network by any number of different players / knowledge providers, but only one module per knowledge provider will contribute to the stored EMC figure and available "craftable" known items.
+If multiple knowledge providers are employed by the modules on a network, any inserted and extracted EMC will be equally (as is possible) distributed among all providers.

 ![EMC and displayed transmutable items](img/module3.png)
 ![Displayed EMC](img/module4.png)